milanaryal/milanaryal.github.io/_posts/2020-06-16-hosting-on-gitlab-with-gitlab-pages.md

 ### Next steps

 GitLab supports using custom CNAME's and TLS certificates.
-For more details on GitLab Pages, see the [GitLab Pages setup documentation](https://about.gitlab.com/blog/2016/04/07/gitlab-pages-setup/#custom-domains){: rel="nofollow" }.
+For more details on GitLab Pages, see the [GitLab Pages setup documentation](https://about.gitlab.com/blog/2016/04/07/gitlab-pages-setup/#custom-domains){:rel="nofollow"}.